Social constructionism: Poverty

 Max Rose and Frank R. Baumgartner (2013), in Framing the Poor: Media Coverage and U.S. Poverty Policy, 1960-2008, examine how media has framed the poor in the U.S. and how negative framing has caused a shift in government spending.
 Since 1960, the government has decreasingly spent money on social services such as welfare.
 Evidence shows the media framing the poor more negatively since 1960, with more usage of words such as lazy and fraud.

 Crime

 Potter and Kappeler (1996), in their introduction to Constructing Crime: Perspective on Making News And Social Problems wrote, "Public opinion and crime facts demonstrate no congruence.
 The reality of crime in the United States has been subverted to a constructed reality as ephemeral as swamp gas."

-Criminology has long focussed on why and how society defines criminal behavior and crime in general.
+Criminology has long focused on why and how society defines criminal behavior and crime in general.
 While looking at crime through a social constructionism lens, there is evidence to support that criminal acts are a social construct where abnormal or deviant acts become a crime based on the views of society.
 Another explanation of crime as it relates to social constructionism are individual identity constructs that result in deviant behavior.
 If someone has constructed the identity of a "madman" or "criminal" for themselves based on a society's definition, it may force them to follow that label, resulting in criminal behavior.